m50d/m50d.github.com/_posts/2014-08-28-nothing-of-value.md

 When it comes to animé, *Anna Karenina* got it wrong.
 Every great show is great in its own way - but terrible shows are all alike. *Akuma no Riddle* is such a show.

 This very blandness makes it hard to describe, even to think about.
+I'm writing the day after I was subjected to let